philips-software/amp-hal-st/hal_st/stm32fxxx/STM32WBA65_OutOfBand_BLE_experiences.md

 # Pair BLE using OOB (Out Of Band)

 ## Scope

-The intention of this document is to explain how to pair a device on BLE using Out Of Band in the MCU STM32WBA65.
-This document will limit in a connection between a Central and a Peripheral using both this platform and also between a Peripheral and an Android mobile phone.
+This document explains how to pair devices over BLE using Out Of Band (OOB) on the STM32WBA65 MCU.
+It outlines scenarios for pairing between Central and Peripheral devices, as well as pairing with an Android device.

-## Platform connection
+## Pairing between two embedded sides

-In this case, the Central and Peripheral are using the Connectivity Platform with the OOB implementation.
+In this case, the Central and Peripheral are both using the OOB implementation.
 It's selected by the proper hal::GapSt::Security in the hal::GapCentralSt parameter.
 For OOB, it's necessary to select the Security Level 4.

 ### Privacy disabled